Consulate of Russia, Åland

 The Consulate of the Russian Federation in Åland is a Russian diplomatic mission in Finland's autonomous Åland region.
 The consulate is located in Åland's capital, Mariehamn, and is subordinate to the Russian Embassy in Helsinki.
+Under the 1940 Moscow Peace Treaty between Finland and the Soviet Union, the consulate was granted, in addition to customary consular duties, a role in monitoring the demilitarization of Åland.
+This function has been inherited by the Russian Federation as the Soviet Union's legal successor.
 The current consul is Alexander Rogov.

 History

 Soviet era (1940–1992)

 Following the conclusion of the Winter War in 1940, The Soviet Union and Finland signed a treaty concerning the status of the Åland Islands.
 The treaty requires Finland to demilitarize Åland and ensure no Finnish or foreign military presence is ever established on the islands.
 Article 3 of this treaty granted the Soviet Union the right to maintain a diplomatic office in Åland to monitor Finland's treaty obligation to keep Åland demilitarized.

 According to the treaty, if a Soviet consular representative believes the demilitarization of Åland is being violated, he has the right to notify the Finnish authorities to perform a joint investigation.
 The results of any investigation will be published in Finnish and Russian.

-Following the dissolution of the Soviet Union, Russia inherited the Soviet treaty with Finland on the Åland Islands, and the treaty is still in force today.

 In 1961 the consulate helped arrange a sister city agreement between Lomonosov and Mariehamn.

 In October 1987 the consulate assisted with the defection of Swedish citizen Stig Bergling, who spied for the Soviet Union.
 Stig Berling had managed to escape Swedish custody after being imprisoned for espionage and made his way to the Soviet consulate in the Åland Islands.
 The consulate directed Berling to the Soviet embassy in Helsinki, which ultimately allowed him to make it to the Soviet Union and defect.

 Russian Federation

-After the dissolution of the Soviet Union, the Russian Federation inherited the consulate property in Åland.
-Due to financial constraints in the 1990s, the Russian government considered permanently closing the consulate, but ultimately chose to keep it open with considerably less staff.Today, the only known occupants of the consulate are Consul Alexander Rogov and his wife.
+After the dissolution of the Soviet Union, the Russian Federation inherited the consulate property in Åland and the 1940 treaty.
+In 1998, Russia proposed to Finland that the consulate in Mariehamn be closed and that its supervisory responsibilities over Åland be transferred to the Russian consulate in Turku, citing economic reasons.
+The Finnish government rejected the proposal, as it did not want to risk reopening negotiations on the 1940 treaty.

-In June 2021, the consulate opened its doors to the public for a photo presentation titled "Endless Spaces of Russia".
+As of 2023, the only known occupants of the consulate are Consul Alexander Rogov and his wife.